- Chart

 Strengths

-- Strong global manufacturing and distribution network.
+- Strong global manufacturing and supply chain network.

-- Leadership in hybrid vehicle technology.
+- Leadership in hybrid and fuel-efficient vehicle technology.

-- Diverse product portfolio across various segments.
+- Diversified product portfolio catering to various market segments.

 Weaknesses